back

 bride and groom walk through confetti smiling in bath city

-From the very beginning, S and J knew they wanted a small wedding in Bath that focussed on them and their fave people.
+From the very beginning, S and J knew they wanted an intimate Bath city wedding that focussed on them and their fave people.
 It’s always a privilege to photograph any wedding, but there’s something special about an intimate celebration like this one -a day centred on connection, joy and ease!

-Their Bath city wedding was exactly that: a minimal, heartfelt day filled with love, laughter and a few stunning doorways along the way.
+Their small wedding in Bath was exactly that: a minimal, heartfelt day filled with love, laughter and a few stunning doorways along the way.

 Intimate Bath City Wedding Venues